-Hungary: Opus Global became sole owner of Matra Energy Holding15.
-May 2018. / SEE Energy News
+Hungary: Opus Global became sole owner of Matra Energy Holding, SEE Energy News

 Following the approvals from the Hungarian Competition Office (GVH) and Energy and Public Utility Regulatory Authority (MEKH), Hungarian company Opus Global has acquired full ownership of Matra Energy Holding, which owns 77.26 % stake in Hungarian largest thermal power plant Matra.